-Stock options: Generally issued for terms often years and may vest after at least one year of service and have an exercise price equal to the

-Company's stock price on the grant date.
-The Company estimates the fair value of stock options (when granted) using the years.

-Black-Scholes option pricing model.
+Stock options: Generally issued for terms of ten years and may vest after at least one year of service and have an exercise price equal to the Company's stock price on the grant date.
+The Company estimates the fair value of stock options (when granted) using the Black-Scholes option pricing model.

-RSAs/RSUs: Awards are valued based on the Company's stock price on grant date and generally vest ratably, on an annual basis, over three ultimately vesting is tied to how the Company's total shareholder return ("TSR") compares to a peer group of other publicly
+RSAs/RSUs: Awards are valued based on the Company's stock price on grant date and generally vest ratably, on an annual basis, over three years.

+PRSUs: These awards cliff vest three years from the grant date and contain a market condition whereby the number of PRSUs ultimately vesting is tied to how the Company's total shareholder return ("TSR") compares to a peer group of other publicly traded asset managers over the three-year period.
+A Monte Carlo simulation is used to value these awards.